AndersDeath/diary2/000-current.md

 # 31 December - Saturday - Tbilisi - 93 day of immigration

 Today is the latest day of 2022.
 A lot of good and bad things happened this year.
 The war, immigration and other hard things happened.
 At the same time i did many good things.
+Today we walked good for Tbilisi.